 CDB approves grant to enhance remote learning for UWI students

-BRIDGETOWN, Barbados (CMC)— The board of directors of the Barbados-based Caribbean Development Bank (CDB) has approved a grant of US$200,000 to assist young people across the region who lack technological devices and internet access in the wake of the COVID-19 pandemic.
+BRIDGETOWN, Barbados, (CMC) – The board of directors of the Barbados-based Caribbean Development Bank (CDB) has approved a grant of US$200,000 to assist young people across the region who lack technological devices and Internet access in the wake of the novel coronavirus pandemic.

 “While it's been necessary to protect the wider population, evidence has shown that the sudden shift away from face-to-face lectures to remote learning has proven difficult, particularly for the most vulnerable, such as women, rural learners, students with disabilities and those from lower socio-economic circumstances,” she said.